impsik/kubernetes/README.md

 My kubernetes related ansible playbooks

-## build.yml
+### build.yml
 This playbook will build kubernetes cluster, installs cert-manager and Rancher.

-Define your variables in that file, add more master and/or worker nodes Define your cluster name and hostname.
+Define your variables in that file, add more master and/or worker nodes.

+Define your cluster name and hostname.
 Hostname can't be IP address.

 To use kubectl copy kube_config_<YOUR_HOSTNAME>.yml to ~/.kube/config

 ### kube_drain.yml